 Few parents would hesitate to take an ill child to the doctor.
 But what about seeing a doctor when your child is not sick?
-The “well-child” visit is the perfect time to build a good working relationship with your child’s doctor, and gain valuable health advice.
+The “well-child” visit is the perfect time to build a good working relationship with your child’s doctor — and gain valuable health advice.

 Each well-child visit includes a complete physical examination.
 At this time, your child’s height and weight are measured, and checked against standard patterns of growth and development.

 Infants usually are seen for well-visits several times during the first year of life.
-During check-ups with well infants, moms are screened for any signs of post-partum depression, and they are given advice on feeding and sleeping patterns.
+During check-ups with well infants, moms are screened for any signs of postpartum depression, and they are given advice on feeding and sleeping patterns.
 As babies grow, doctors check for normal development milestones, such as sitting up, rolling over or using fingers to pick up objects.

-“Come with a list of questions to ask,” she said.
+“Come with a list of questions to ask,” she says.
 Writing your questions and bringing them to the visit helps focus on areas of concern and starts the conversation with your health care provider.

 To schedule a well-child visit or to make an appointment with Dr. Wenhui Hua or another Henry Ford doctor, visit henryford.com.